Testing to Support Prevention Under the FDA Food Safety Modernization Act

 - Conducting outreach and information sharing to better protect consumers.

-- Overview: FY21 Collection and Testing of Lettuce Grown in Salinas Valley, CA
+- Overview: FY22-23 On-Farm Sampling of Leafy Greens Grown in Salinas Valley, CA

 - Interim Data: FY 19-22 Frozen Berries (Strawberries, Raspberries and Blackberries)

 - Interim Data: FY18-19 Fresh Herbs (Cilantro, Basil & Parsley)

 - Summary Report: FY20-21 Sample Collection and Analysis of Romaine Lettuce (Raw Agricultural Commodity)

 - Summary Report: FY19 Romaine Lettuce at Commercial Coolers in Yuma, Arizona